 You can delay your period in this way if you take most brands of the combined contraceptive pill, including Microgynon, Rigevidon, Cilest and Yasmin.
 However, some types of combined contraceptive pill contain a different mix of hormones in each pill (these are known as phasic pills).
 If you are taking a phasic pill brand you should consult with your doctor before attempting to delay your period.

-If you take Cerazette, or another brand of the the mini pill (otherwise known as the progesterone-only pill), you will be taking a pill every day anyway, so there is no way to delay your period by skipping the 7-day break.
+If you take Cerazette, or another brand of the the mini pill (otherwise known as the progestogen-only pill), you will be taking a pill every day anyway, so there is no way to delay your period by skipping the 7-day break.

 How does taking back-to-back packets delay my period?